elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-challenges-in-designing-cognitive-experiments-and-how-can-they-be-addressed.md

 url: /learn/psychology/questions/what-are-the-challenges-in-designing-cognitive-experiments-and-how-can-they-be-addressed
 score: -1.0
 related_article1:
-    id: 165013
+    id: 165018
-    title: What are the core concepts of cognitive psychology related to perception and attention?
+    title: >-
+        How do contextual effects influence visual perception?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-core-concepts-of-cognitive-psychology-related-to-perception-and-attention
+    url: /learn/psychology/questions/how-do-contextual-effects-influence-visual-perception
 related_article2:
-    id: 165016
+    id: 165015
-    title: How do symbolic and non-symbolic processing differ in numerical cognition?
+    title: >-
+        What are the cognitive processes involved in number perception?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-symbolic-and-nonsymbolic-processing-differ-in-numerical-cognition
+    url: /learn/psychology/questions/what-are-the-cognitive-processes-involved-in-number-perception
 related_article3:
-    id: 165021
+    id: 165011
-    title: How does the size congruence effect impact everyday cognition and educational settings?
+    title: >-
+        What are the main factors that influence reaction time in cognitive tasks?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-size-congruence-effect-impact-everyday-cognition-and-educational-settings
+    url: /learn/psychology/questions/what-are-the-main-factors-that-influence-reaction-time-in-cognitive-tasks
 related_article4:
-    id: 165014
+    id: 165013
-    title: How do experimental design and data analysis contribute to cognitive psychology research?
+    title: >-
+        What are the core concepts of cognitive psychology related to perception and attention?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-experimental-design-and-data-analysis-contribute-to-cognitive-psychology-research
+    url: /learn/psychology/questions/what-are-the-core-concepts-of-cognitive-psychology-related-to-perception-and-attention
 related_article5:
-    id: 165012
+    id: 165019
-    title: How is reaction time measured and what tools are commonly used?
+    title: >-
+        What are the principles of experimental design that ensure validity and reliability?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-reaction-time-measured-and-what-tools-are-commonly-used
+    url: /learn/psychology/questions/what-are-the-principles-of-experimental-design-that-ensure-validity-and-reliability
 ---

 &nbsp;